 These Virginia caverns should definitely be visited as part of your trip to Shenandoah, and they make a great escape during bad weather days.

-The caves up open during the day but winter hours are slightly shorter.
-The cost is $30 dollars per person over the age of 13 and children between the ages of 6 and 12 cost $15.
+The caves open during the day but winter hours are slightly shorter.
+The cost to visit Luray Caverns is $30 dollars per person over the age of 13 and children between the ages of 6 and 12 cost $15.
 Click here if you’re looking for the best things to do in Luray instead!

 Virginia is one of America’s best-kept secrets when it comes to wine and the area around Shenandoah is key to the state’s production.